Tokenblkguy83/Learning/README.md

 This functionality dumps system information to a specified directory on the device.
 It collects information such as account details, installed packages, global settings, and system properties.

-#### Simulate Ransomware
+#### Simulate Hostage

-This functionality simulates ransomware on the device by broadcasting a message that the device has been encrypted and demanding payment to decrypt the files.
+This functionality simulates hostage on the device by broadcasting a message that the device has been encrypted and demanding payment to decrypt the files.

 #### Install Malware